 He has maintained a regular relationship with many orchestras in Europe, Asia, South America, Australia and New Zealand and has worked with top artists such as Maxim Vengerov, Vadim Repin, Kristof Barati, Simon Trpčeski, Dmitry Khvorostovsky, Sumi Jo, Mikhail Pletnev, Nikolay Lugansky, Alena Baeva, Lucas Geniushas, Rafael Aguirre, Johan Dalene and many others.

 His debut with the BNR Symphony Orchestra took place twenty years ago (2003), which led to regular cooperation.
 He took the lead at the BNR SO in 2017 and together, they have built up an extensive and highly regarded media library of live concert recordings in recent years.
 Mark Kadin’s concerts with the BNR Symphony Orchestra are regularly broadcast on Deutschlandfunk Kultur, Swedish and Danish Radio, Portuguese National and Spanish National Radio, Musiq 3 (Belgium), Bulgarian National TV, BBC 3 and Euroradio Premium Concerts.
 In 2018 Mark and the BNR SO performed for the first time at the World Orchestra Series in South Korea, with concerts in Daegu and Lotte Concert Hall in Seoul.

-At the heart of Mark's activity with the BNR Symphony Orchestra is a broad list of recordings.
+At the heart of Mark's activity with the BNR Symphony Orchestra was a broad list of recordings.
 Among recent works are a serie of symphonies of Haydn, music by Prokofiev, Tchaikovsky, Reger, Elgar, Stravinsky, music by composers of the Russian and Bulgarian Avant Garde, “forgotten” during the Communist period.
-But the promotion of the orchestra's activities is not limited to concerts and recordings.
-Mark Kadin is the author and host of the radio show 'Classical Question', the first Bulgarian podcast about classical music.
+But the popularization and promotion of the orchestra's activities is not limited to concerts and recordings.
+Mark Kadin was the author and host of the radio show 'Classical Question', the first Bulgarian podcast about classical music.
 During his collaboration with the orchestra his innovative ideas, glittering interpretations, creative energy and endeavors to expand the audience were highly praised and rewarded by Bulgarian culture and media institutions.
 The last one is the 2022 National Award Crystal Lyra - for achievements in the performing art.

-As a Resident Conductor of the Russian National Symphony, the Moscow Radio Symphony and the Moscow Virtuosi Chamber Orchestra, Mark has conducted annually about 30 concerts in Russia, notably leading the RNO and Moscow Virtuosi CO on European tours to the France, Switzerland, the Netherlands and Germany including concerts at the Kölner Philharmonie, Tonhalle Düsseldorf and the Munich Herkulessaal.
+As a Resident Conductor of the Russian National Symphony, the Moscow Radio Symphony and the Moscow Virtuosi Chamber Orchestra, Mark has conducted annually about 30 concerts in Russia, notably leading the RNO and Moscow Virtuosi on European tours to the France, Switzerland, the Netherlands and Germany including concerts at the Kölner Philharmonie, Tonhalle Düsseldorf and the Munich Herkulessaal.